Pharmaceuticals (Therapeutic Medications)

 As an Examiner you are required to be aware of the regulations and Agency policy and have a responsibility to inform airmen of the potential adverse effects of medications and to counsel airmen regarding their use.
 There are numerous conditions that require the chronic use of medications that do not compromise aviation safety and, therefore, are permissible.
 Airmen who develop short-term, self-limited illnesses are best advised to avoid performing aviation duties while medications are used.

 A list may encourage or facilitate an airmen's self-determination of the risks posed by various medical conditions especially when combination therapy is used.
 A list is subject to misuse if used as the sole factor to determine certification eligibility or compliance with 14 CFR part 61.53, Prohibition of Operations During Medical Deficiencies.
-Maintaining a published a list of acceptable medications is labor intensive and in the final analysis only partially answers the certification question and does not contribute to aviation safety.
+Maintaining a published a list of "acceptable" medications is labor intensive and in the final analysis only partially answers the certification question and does not contribute to aviation safety.

-Therefore, the list of medications referenced below provides aeromedical guidance about specific medications or classes of pharmaceutical preparations and is applied by using sound aeromedical clinical judgment.
+The list of medications referenced below provides aeromedical guidance about specific medications or classes of pharmaceutical preparations and is applied by using sound aeromedical clinical judgment.
 This list is not meant to be totally inclusive or comprehensive.
 No independent interpretation of the FAA's position with respect to a medication included or excluded from the following should be assumed.

-|Allergy - Immunotherapy||Diabetes Mellitus – Type II, Medication Controlled (Not Insulin)|
+|Acne Medications||Diabetes Mellitus – Type II, Medication Controlled (Not Insulin)|

 |Allergy – Antihistamines & Immunotherapy Medication (PDF)||Do Not Issue/Do Not Fly|

 |Contraceptives and Hormone Replacement Therapy||Over the Counter Medications|